2004 United States presidential election in New Hampshire

 The 2004 United States presidential election in New Hampshire took place on November 2, 2004, and was part of the 2004 United States presidential election.
 Voters chose four representatives, or electors to the Electoral College, who voted for president and vice president.

 New Hampshire was won by Democratic nominee John Kerry by a 1.4% margin of victory.
 Prior to the election, most news organizations considered it as a swing state.
 Traditionally a more Republican leaning state of the heavily Democratic New England region, it was the only state in the Northeast to vote Republican in 2000.
 The state is considered to be more fiscally conservative than its neighbors in New England.
 However, like the rest of New England, it is considerably more liberal on social issues, which benefits Democratic candidates.
 New Hampshire was the only state that George W. Bush won in 2000 but lost in 2004, making it the only state in the union to vote for the loser of the national popular vote in both of those elections.

-Bush became the first Republican to ever win a presidential election without carrying New Hampshire.
+Bush became the first ever Republican incumbent to win New Hampshire only once and then win re-election without carrying the state, and also became the first Republican to ever win a presidential election without it.
 He was also the second consecutive Republican president (after his father) to lose New Hampshire in his second election after winning it in his first.
 This was also the first time since 1848 that a losing Democrat would carry New Hampshire, and the first time since 1976 that the state would back the losing candidate in a presidential election.
-It is also the first time that a Republican has won the popular vote without carrying New Hampshire, with the second time being in 2024.
+This also marked the first of only three times overall (along with 2016 and 2024) in which any Republican won the White House without carrying New Hampshire.
+It is also the first time that a Republican has won the popular vote without carrying the state, with the second time being in 2024.

 To date, this is the last election where the town of Mason voted for the Democratic candidate, and the last time Manchester—the largest city in the state—voted Republican.